norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 	- :monocle_face: Set the hostname filter to match exactly the (sub)domain fully qualified host (i.e. `example.com` or `banana.example.com`).
 	- :monocle_face: Under _then settings are..._ find SSL, and  select "Full (strict)"
 	- Save your rule
-OK now your CloudFlare is prim
+OK now your CloudFlare is primed, though we have not set up the CNAME yet (that comes later).
+Onward with our pipeline.

 11. #### Create a ServiceRole for ECS
 ECS needs to be able to access the secret(s) created earlier, along with normal ECS things.
 So we create a new  role named `bash-dog-ecs-service-role` in IAM.
 This role needs: